SurendraVidiyala/Open-Bank-Application/Readme.md

 Open Bank Application (24-06-2018)
 ==================================

 A Java web application based on the standard servlet spec.
-The application provides a RESTful API that retrieve transactions from OpenBank sandbox and transforms the data.
+The application provides a RESTful API that retrieves transactions from OpenBank sandbox and transforms the data.

 #3 API endpoints: